decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The operation works by first initializing the proof using the `ProofInit` subroutine defined in (#proof-initialization).
 The result will be passed to the challenge calculation operation (`ProofChallengeCalculate`, defined in (#challenge-calculation)).
 The outputted challenge, together with the initialization result, will be used by the `ProofFinalize` subroutine defined in (#proof-finalization), which will return the proof value.

 The messages supplied in this operation MUST be in the same order as when supplied to [Sign](#signature-generation-sign).
 To specify which of those messages will be disclosed, the prover can supply the list of indexes (`disclosed_indexes`) that the disclosed messages have in the array of signed messages.
-Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 1 to `length(messages)`.
+Each element in `disclosed_indexes` MUST be a non-negative integer, in the range from 0 to `length(messages) - 1`.

 The operation calculates multiple random scalars using the `calculate_random_scalars` utility operation defined in (#random-scalars).
 See also (#randomness-requirements) for considerations and requirements on random scalars generation.